imdeep2905/Neural-Network-CPP/README.md

 n.LoadModel(file_name);
 ```
 file should be ```.model``` which was earlier saved.\
-You can Directly load Model and skipping constructor step.\
+You can Directly load Model and skipping the constructor step.\
 For Example:\
 ```
 NN n();